palewire/first-python-notebook/docs/_build_html/_sources/prerequisites/python.rst.txt

 If you're using Mac OSX, it's more likely that Python is already installed.
 Here's how to find out what version you have.

 .. youtube:: 3W6ZDfLYl_w

+You'll start going to your terminal.

+1. Go to your Terminal.
+2. Type the ``python --version`` command described at the top of the page.